medusaphp/composer-autocomplete/README.md

 # Composer autocomplete
-`Medusa coco` provides autocomplete functionality for Composer in Cli.
+`Medusa coco` provides autocomplete functionality for Composer commands, their options, and the package names in Cli.

 ### quick installation